compomics/meta-proteome-analyzer/README.md

   * **Operating system**: (Tested on Windows XP, Windows Vista, Windows 7/8/10 and various Linux systems)
   * **Memory**: The more memory, the better! (preferably 4 GB at least, but highly recommended are 8 or 16 GB of RAM)

 To run the MPA, please install Java 1.8 and MySQL.
+The installation package contains the necessary files for a MySQL installation on Windows.

 If you haven't installed Java 1.8, please go directly to [Java.com](http://www.java.com/download/) to download the latest Java version.